microsoft/powercat-automation-kit/README.md

 If you want to learn more about what the Automation Kit team is planning, check out our **[Open Milestones](https://github.com/microsoft/powercat-automation-kit/milestones?state=open)**.
 We use Automation Kit - _Month_ 2022 to plan our next release, and Automation Kit - Backlog for our unprioritized feature requests.
 Please comment or upvote feature requests by using reactions.

+## Give Kudos

+Want to share some feedback on the Automation Kit or a feature and the impact it has had for you?
+You can submit a [Kudos](https://github.com/microsoft/powercat-automation-kit/issues/new?assignees=&labels=automation-kit%2Ckudos&template=4-automation-kit-kudos.yml&title=%5BAutomation+Kit+-+Kudos%5D+Your+summary) to share your comments with the community.

 ## Report a Bug or submit a Feature Request

 Have you found a bug in the Automation Kit or do you want to suggest a new feature?
 Either way, please let us now by filing an issue while observing the following guidelines